vit_mar - stock.adobe.com

 The sale of digital assets could be one of the big opportunities for many companies, Avila said.

-One promising business-focused metaverse use case centers extended reality's promise of helping workers do their job better, particularly through the use of AR.
+One promising business-focused metaverse use case centers on extended reality's promise of helping workers do their job better, particularly through the use of augmented reality.

 The fully realized metaverse should be able to stream information in ways that make workers more efficient and productive, Nguyen said.